joshmiller17/iNatUnity/Assets/README.txt

 Thanks to Patrick Leary on the iNaturalist staff for technical assistance.

+See the source code for this project on GitHub at https://github.com/joshmiller17/iNatUnity.

 Questions or feedback?
 Contact me at miller.josh [at] northeastern [dot] edu.

 For updates on what I'm working on, follow me on Twitter @joshaaronmiller.